Joe Clancy: Los Angeles KISS

 On April 28, 2015, Clancy signed with the Los Angeles KISS.
 Clancy appeared in his first game with the KISS during their Week 6 game at the Las Vegas Outlaws.
 Clancy was 5-for-19 passing for 62 yards.
 On March 26, 2016, Clancy was placed on recallable reassignment.

 Coaching career

-In 2017, Clancy was hired as the Quarterback Coach at his alma mater, Merrimack College.
+Clancy later became a quarterbacks coach and passing game coordinator for his alma mater, Merrimack College.